Logo

 💡 Practical Tips

-- 3Aim for a target ratio of 120-130% to provide a safety net against inflation and unexpected life events.
+• 3Aim for a target DRR of <strong>120-130%</strong> to provide a safety buffer against unexpected inflation or sudden dividend cuts.

 ⚠️ Common Mistakes

-❓ Frequently Asked Questions
+Frequently Asked Questions

-How can I increase my Dividend Replacement Ratio?▼
+How can I increase my Dividend Replacement Ratio?

 You can increase the ratio by adding more capital, choosing higher-yield investments, or reinvesting dividends to increase your share count.

-What is a safe ratio for retirement?▼
+What is a safe ratio for retirement?

 While 100% covers your current life, aiming for 150% is recommended to account for future inflation and potential dividend cuts during market downturns.